ScoutmasterBucky/ScoutmasterBucky/README.md

 * `subtitle` - Additional description line.
 Shown as the second line in the calendar.
 * `eventDateStart` - When the event starts.
 Appears in the header.
 * `eventDateEnd` - When the event starts.
 Appears in the header.
+* `multipleDays` - If this spans multiple days, set this to `true` to show the both dates in the header.
+* `hideTimes` - When set to `true`, only shows the event dates.
 * `borderColor` - When `online` is true, defaults to gold.
 When `meritBadge` is true, defaults to green.
 Otherwise defaults to black.
 * `bannerDateColor` - Defaults to black.
 * `location` - Array of strings for the location of the event.